 The region is in between the former West and East, there is easy access from both sides, and also from other continents.
 For travel to Budapest there are several good options.
 The international airport of Budapest (terminals 2A, 2B) connects the city directly to some overseas and to all important European destinations.
 The three main railway stations (Déli, Keleti, Nyugati) are either terminations or stops of many intercity trains from west and east, south and north.
 There are several international coach services to Budapest.
 Motorists can also reach Budapest easily on the European motorway network.
 One can even travel to Budapest by boat.

 There are daily direct flights from most European and from some North American cities.
 Liszt Ferenc Airport is situated on the SE margin of Budapest, 20 km from the city centre and is a popular destination for many low fare air carriers.
 The Airport Minibus service is relatively cheap and reliable.
-Public transport buses (#200E, air conditioned, from Terminal 1 also #93) circulate between the terminals and the Kőbánya-Kispest terminal of the Metro line 3 (“blue line”) at 8-15-minute intervals in daytime.
+Public transport buses (#200E, air conditioned) circulate between the terminals and the Kőbánya-Kispest terminal of the Metro line 3 (“blue line”) at 8-15-minute intervals in daytime.
 As an alternative, trains from Terminal 1 leave for Nyugati railway station frequently.
 Főtaxi has exclusive rights for operation of a taxi service from (and to) the airport for fixed prices according to distance zones (hence the name) based on a contract with Budapest Airport Ltd.

 Budapest airport has two terminals (practically one large, as 2B is directly connected to 2A),